alangibson27/plus-f/site/content/emulator.md

 title = "The Emulator"
 +++

-The Plus-F Emulator is a program that emulates a ZX Spectrum, with the following features:

-* Emulates a 48k Spectrum
-* Loads from TAP, Z80 and TZX files (TAP is the most reliable)
-* No sound support
-* Emulation timing is not 100% accurate with respect to a "real" Spectrum
+The Plus-F Emulator can emulate either a 48k Spectrum or a Spectrum +2, and can load games from TAP, TZX or Z80 format files (TAP files have the best support).
+At present there is no sound support, and the graphics timing is not 100% accurate, so don't expect programs which generate "rainbow" effects to work properly.

 ## So where is the symbol shift key?